 Genes are not the problem.

-the immune system is the problem.
+In one sentence, the immune system is the problem.

 The immune system is designed to differentiate that which will hurt you from that which won't - and destroy that which will.
 That is really its ONLY job.